mgusmano/ext-angular-old/README.md

 ExtAngular
 =======

-The ExtAngular with the Sencha Ext JS 6.2 modern toolkit
+The ExtAngular with the Sencha Ext JS 6.5.1 modern toolkit

-To try The Bridge with a test Angular application:
+To try ExtAngular with a test Angular application:

 Install Angular-CLI  (instructions at: https://github.com/angular/angular-cli)